joshuadeanhall/TrainingAndDemos/Notes.md

+1/6/2013

+Most of the functionality of the application has been developed so I am now turning my attention to the usability of the application.
+I plan to redo all the lists with the jquery plug-in DataTables.
+With this I will be improving the look and feel of the site.
+I hope to remove a lot of the simple operations to modal dialogs and keep most operations from doing a post back.

+Once I am done with the lists and AJAX operations I will begin on the charts then will move to custom (free) css template for the site to improve it looks.
+Once that is done I will begin testing, once complete the initial stage will be done and the project will be ready to used.

 12/27/2012

 I am going to leave notes from this point forward describing my thoughts on the project.
 Hopefully this will help people understand my thought process on why I did something.